itscory/Inject-Me/README.md

 Contributing
 --------------
-You can contribute to Frequencies by:
+You can contribute to Inject-Me by:
 *   Developing improvements/translations and using GitHub to submit pull requests
 *   Providing feedback and suggestions
 *   Writing/editing documentation